-The holiday season is here and that means that as you snuggle up with loved ones under blankets and do whatever you need to do to stay warm, you’ll also be drinking a seasonal favorite of the ages: eggnog!
-As hot apple ciders slowly give up their position of power on top of the pyramid of holiday cheer, the nog shows up, entreating holiday revelers with a bounty of sweetness and calories.
 Originally known as egg milk punch, or just milk punch, eggnog has been part of holiday traditions across the world for centuries.
 A mix of cream, egg whites, egg yolks, sugar, and booze, eggnog is a heavy, delicious treat when you need to warm your bones with something sweet and hearty.

 Eggnog is a rich and full beverage on its own, but in our opinion, it is much, much better when booze has been added.
-Before you personalize your eggnog with your favorite booze, let’s first go over how to make your own eggnog (or what types of brands to look for), then we’ll get into what booze goes best in one’s eggnog.
+Before you personalize your eggnog with your favorite booze, let’s first go over how to make your own eggnog (or what types of brands to look for).

 But first, a lesson in linguistics.
 The word nog has been popping up in the English language since the 1690s when, according to the Oxford English Dictionary, it was “a kind of strong beer brewed in East Anglia.”
 An alternative definition (and one that also goes along with the current definition) is that nog is a derivative of “noggin,” which was a Middle English term for a drinking vessel.

 What to mix with eggnog

-You should typically stick with dark, amber-colored spirits with a higher proof.
-With these, the higher alcohol content will neutralize some of the eggnog’s sweetness.
+It’s best to stick with dark, amber-colored spirits with a higher proof because the higher alcohol content will neutralize some of the eggnog’s sweetness.
 Don’t bother dusting off that fancy bottle on the top shelf, as the other flavors in your eggnog will overpower the nuances of premium liquor.
-Simply add a shot of reasonably priced, high-proofed booze and stir it well, and pour it down the hatch.
+Simply add a shot of reasonably priced, high-proofed booze, stir it well, and pour it down the hatch.

 - Aged rum